What Mitch McConnell did in the immediate aftermath of Justice Scalia's death

 He added: "President Trump’s nominee will receive a vote on the floor of the United States Senate."

-SUPREME COURT JUSTICE RUTH BADER GINSBIRG DEAD AT 87
+SUPREME COURT JUSTICE RUTH BADER GINSBURG DEAD AT 87

 The move by McConnell to quickly declare his plans is both very similar and very different to what he did in 2016 after the passing of Ginsburg's close friend, Justice Antonin Scalia.
 McConnell immediately issued a statement saying that the Senate wouldn't consider any nominee from then-President Obama, while on vacation in the Caribbean.